foivos87/InSight_seismic_data_downloader/README.md

 The scripts of this repository download Mars InSight seismic data from IRIS.
 It is developped by Foivos Karakostas, Doeyeon Kim, Ross Maguire, Aisha Khatib and the University of Maryland InSight group.
 Please acknowledge.

-When you use InSight SEIS Data, please follow the citation instructions available in https://www.seis-insight.eu/en/science/seis-data/seis-citation-information and copied here:
+When you use InSight SEIS Data, please follow the [citation instructions](https://www.seis-insight.eu/en/science/seis-data/seis-citation-information) that are also copied here:

 *SEIS data must be cited as reference in the following way:*